 Exhibition period: April 25 - November 15 2022 Curated by Michela Codutti >>> Euroinnovators Technical sponsor: >>> Sincromia Group In collaboration with: >>> JW Marriott Venice

 The installation is part of the event Il Segno dell'Acqua Open every day from 10 am to 7 pm free admission.
+Consult the schedule on the organization's website for accessibility to the exhibition space and presence of the artist.
 JW Marriott shuttle service: every half an hour from the pier in front of Giardini Reali, San Marco.

 The work is experienced through the use of a free downloadable augmented reality app by Artive; the visitors by framing the panels with a smartphone "transform" them through Augmented Reality into monitors that transmit videos with relative sounds.